YottaDB/YDBDoc/MessageRecovery/errors.rst

 - mnemonic type - The mnemonic in the first argument is unknown.

-- mnemonic argument - An argument for the given mnemonic (specified after a ":" character) is expected and missing, is present and unexpected, or not in its proper form.
+- mnemonic argument - An argument for the given mnemonic (specified after a ":" character) is either expected and missing, present and unexpected, or not in its proper form.

 - mnemonic argument (region name) - Expected a region name argument which is either missing or not available.